 Introduction

 Okra (Abelmoschus esculentus L.) belongs to the family Malvaceae, which is locally known as Bhendi and Lady's Finger worldwide.
-It is a very popular summer vegetable for home gardening, and it is also grown commercially throughout the world, especially in the Indo-Pakistan subcontinent (Yadav et al.,2024).
+It is a very popular summer and kharif vegetable for home gardening, and it is also grown commercially throughout the world, especially in the Indo-Pakistan subcontinent (Yadav et al.,2024).
 Okra is a popular vegetable crop grown widely in India, primarily for its immature fruits, and holds a significant position among other vegetable crops.
 It is crucial for human nutrition and a good source of total minerals, vitamins, calcium, potassium, enzymes, and other nutrients that are frequently lacking in the diets of developing countries.
-Okra is a more consistent source of income for farmers, but the crop's ability to be successfully grown and yielded is restricted by the attack of various insect pests at different stages of its growth.
+Okra is a more consistent source of income for farmers, but the crop's ability to be successfully grown and yield restricted by the attack of various insect pests at different stages of its growth.
 (Choudhary and Sharma 2020).

-The annual malvaceous vegetable crop known as "Bhendi", which is typically planted in tropical and subtropical environments, is one of the important vegetable crops among the fruit and vegetable crops grown in our country.
-It grows during the summer and the month of Kharif.
-Pest insects include the jassid (Amrasca biguttulla bigutulla; Ishida); aphid (Aphis gossypii; Glover); and okra fruit borers (Earias spp.); the Bemisia tabaci whitefly severely damages the okra crop (Genn.)
-In particular, the fruit borer Earias vittella (Fab.).
+The incidence of insect pests is one of the prime factors in the production of okra.
+Major insects include the jassid (Amrasca biguttulla bigutulla; Ishida); aphid (Aphis gossypii; Glover); and okra fruit borers (Earias spp.); whitefly ( Bemisia tabaci )severely damages the okra crop (Genn.),in particular, the fruit borer Earias vittella (Fab.).
 (Rajput and Tayde 2017).
 The key sucking pests of okra are whiteflies, aphids, jassids, thrips and mites.
 Among the sucking pests, whitefly, Bemisia tabaci Gennadius causes economic damage to okra by feeding on phloem sap, and also transmits the yellow vein mosaic disease.
 As compared to healthy plants, diseased plants showed a reduction of 24.9% in plant height, a 15.5% decrease in root length, and 32.1% in the number of fruits per plant, whereas stem girth was reduced by 16.3% (Yadav et al.,2024).
-The incidence of insect pests is one of the prime factors in the production of okra.
 The crop is attacked by several insect pests, among which shoot and fruit borers, Earias vittella (Fabricius) and Earias Insulana, are the most serious as they take the upper hand by causing direct damage to tender fruits (Yadav et al.,2024).

 MATERIAL AND METHODS

-The current research was done on "Population dynamics of insect pests on okra crop during Kharif season" at the Karguaji Organic Research Farm Experimental Field, Bundelkhand University, Jhansi (Uttar Pradesh), during the Kharif season 2022.
-The Kashi Lalima variety of okra was planted in plots measuring 3.20 × 2.15 m2 with a row-to-row and plant-to-plant distance of 60 cm and 45 cm, respectively, to record the population dynamics of the main insect pests.
+The current research was done on "Population dynamics of insect pests on okra crop during Kharif season" was carried out at the Karguaji Organic Research Farm Experimental Field, Bundelkhand University, Jhansi (Uttar Pradesh), during the Kharif season 2022.
+The Kashi Lalima variety of okra was planted in plots measuring 3.20 × 2.15 m2 with a row-to-row and plant-to-plant distance of 60 cm and 45 cm, respectively, to record the seasonal abundance of the major insect pests.
 The information and procedures to be used for the current investigations are listed below.

 2.1 Monitoring of insect pests